 This fish oil supplement is a highly rated and popular product on the market and it’s easy to see why.
 Wild caught fish from a variety of sources provide pure omega 3, 6 and 9 – and it can just be added easily to your dog’s kibble with no fuss and great taste.

-One of the most popular fish oil supplements for dogs, Grizzly Salmon Oil is sourced entirely from – you guessed it – salmon, wild-caught in Alaska.
+One of the most popular fish oil supplements for dogs, Grizzly Omega Health is sourced from salmon and pollock fish, wild-caught in Alaska.
 Again, it’s contained in a pump bottle for dispensing straight onto your dog’s usual food and widely loved for its rich taste.

 This is another salmon only fish oil supplement for dogs, that again comes in a liquid formula, easy to mix into your pup’s daily kibble.
 Zesty Paws have taken great pains to ensure the product’s safety as an all-natural supplement.